coopie/mesite/posts/test.md

 ---
+{
-title: "Cargo: Rust's community crate host"
+    "title": "Cargo: Rust's community crate host",
-description: "Today it is my pleasure to announce that crates.io is online and ready for action."
+    "description": "Today it is my pleasure to announce that crates.io is online and ready for action.", "image": "some/path/to/picture.png",
-image: "some/path/to/picture.png"
-date: Christmas DAY!!!!
-OMG!
+    "date": "Christmas DAY!!!!
+OMG!"
+}
 ---

 # Test Post Please Ignore #